moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 Below, is an example of a standard staging model from one of our projects (from `sop_finance_stg__hmpps_general_ledger` model) that illustrates the common patterns within the staging layer.
 We’ve organised our model into two <Term id='cte'>CTEs</Term>: one pulling in a source table via the [source macro](https://docs.getdbt.com/docs/build/sources#selecting-from-a-source) and the other applying our transformations.

 Here we have ordered the fields based on their type, however, you may decide to order your columns differently.
-See our style guide [link](source/documentation/tools/create-a-derived-table/style-guide.md) for more details on how you should style your models.
+See our [style guide](/tools/create-a-derived-table/style-guide) for more details on how you should style your models.

 ```sql
 -- sop_finance_stg__hmpps_general_ledger.sql